Burnby History, Family Crest & Coats of Arms

 The name of De Burneby was represented in Northamptonshire and Bedfordshire in the 13th century.
 As to underscore that entry, we must look to Bedfordshire to find the first entry for the family in early rolls.
 The Hundredorum Rolls of 1273 listed John de Burneby as holding lands there at that time.

-Important Dates for the Burnby family
+Early History of the Burnby family

 This web page shows only a small excerpt of our Burnby research.
 Another 101 words (7 lines of text) covering the years 1429, 1600, 1700 and 1703 are included under the topic Early Burnby History in all our PDF Extended History products and printed products wherever possible.